complete list of Febooti Command line email parameters

 -D

-Shows internal variables and SMTP server responses.
+Shows internal variables and mail server responses.

 -DEBUGX